David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * Personnel planning is conducted democratically, transparently, and strategically to select capable and virtuous leaders, not based on "factions" or "regions".
 * Personnel are selected based on virtue, talent, and prestige for the national interest; there is no regional discrimination or "localism" as alleged.
 * Rumors of "infighting" are malicious fabrications aimed at causing division and instability.
+* The personnel process strictly follows regulations (Directive 35), ensuring democracy from the bottom up; replacing disciplined officials is a normal activity to ensure leadership quality, not a "purge".
 * Draft documents are scientifically prepared with wide public consultation to ensure they reflect reality and the people's aspirations.

 **18. On Populism:**